CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

-But there is the important thing - because `Transfer` action is actually the part of the bigger `Payout` flow, it would not be executed on the original blockchain state, but on the local copy of it, which has already applied the player's list.
-So if the `MmoCurrency` would for any reason take a look of `WarriorNpc` internal list, it would be already updated.
+But there is the important thing - because `Transfer` action is actually the part of the bigger `Payout` flow, it would not be executed on the original blockchain state, but on the local copy of it, which the player's list is already applied to.
+So if the `MmoCurrency` would for any reason takes a look at `WarriorNpc` internal list, it would be already updated.

 Now `MmoCurrency` is doing its job, updating the state of Warrior and player balance (note, that our Warrior is here just treated as another player!).